Astrolumos/healpix_signal/README.md

 # healpix_signal
-Measure signals on a masked healpix map at a given source catalog.
+Measure and stack profiles (density, temperature, shear, etc) on a masked healpix map around a given source.